Virgula0/nmap-harvester/README.md

 2. Fast prediction speed (`~3ms` on average for 15,000 rows)
 3. High MCC score (`~0.91`)

-### Why accuracy metric is important?
+## Why accuracy metric is important?

 The dataset generated for training purposes contains a balanced example of normal/anomaly behaviours, half normal and half anomalies, which get shuffled during the dataset splitting phase.
 Thus, accuracy is an important statistic that can be considered in this case.

-### Why MCC is not that important?
+## Why MCC is not that important?

 MCC should normally be preferred when unbalanced datasets are present.
 This is not our case, but it is taken into account even if it has a minor weight in the final machine-learning model choice.

-### Why the prediction speed is so important?
+## Why the prediction speed is so important?

 The prediction speed played a significant role in choosing this model, as it allows efficient analysis of large volumes of network traffic in real-time.
-The `RandomForestClassifier` is pretty similar in accuracy (maybe even better sometimes), but it has a slower prediction time in average of `~15ms` compared to `~3ms` of `XGBClassifier`
+The `RandomForestClassifier` is pretty similar in accuracy (maybe even better sometimes), but it has a slower prediction time in average of `~15ms` compared to `~3ms` of `XGBClassifier`.
+Of course it's useless to underline that even if `DeepSVDD` predicts in `1ms`, given it's low accuracy rate it cannot be even considered.

-### Model Performance
+## Model Performance

 ```
 Dataset loaded with 15192 records.